 It’s not just public figures who struggle with pride; all of us are consistent offenders!
 Everyone is guilty!
 It’s just that it’s easier to spot this cultural plague in highly visible, celebrated people.
 Pride opposes the humility demanded in and by the Bible as exemplified in Christ.
 Humility is commanded of Christ’s followers.

-In this study, “Gaining an Increasing Personal Sensitivity to Arrogance,” I want to examine the subject of humility from at least four of its scriptural characteristics: Its Enemy, its Example, its Expression and its End.
+In this study, “Gaining an Increasing Personal Sensitivity to Arrogance,” I want to examine the subject of humility from at least four of its scriptural characteristics: its Enemy, its Example, its Expression and its End.
 I think you will find this study to be quite instructive in your relationship to God, others, and self.
 My prayer remains constant that what follows from God’s inspired Word will aid your personal quest and maturation in Christlikeness for His glory.
 That is always our goal in Bible study.
 Don’t let pride sink your ship.

 On a more personal note, in an attempt to illustrate the meaning of this Bible study, when I decided to go into full-time ministry back in college, I would soon turn down professional contracts to play in the NBA.
-In denying myself that, I chose instead to live on $7,500 a year and travel the world, playing with Athletes in Action and preaching the Gospel at the halftimes of our games.
+In denying myself that, I chose instead to live on $7,500 a year and travel the world, playing with Athletes in Action and preaching the gospel at the halftimes of our games.
 That act of self-denial has continually shaped my commitment to Christ and career choices.
-For the decades since, I have consistently made determinations to make my life count for Christ, not self, that have stemmed from personal acts of self-denial.
-God has blessed such actions in my life and He will in your life, too.
+For the decades since, I have consistently made determinations to make my life count for Christ, not self—decisions that have stemmed from personal acts of self-denial.
+God has blessed such actions in my life, and He will in your life, too.

 I therefore encourage you to consider making decisions that require humbleness and self-denial as you grow in His Word.